 - A document showing that you are an internationally recognized health insurance holder for the period of legal residence requested

 - Criminal record certificate from the country of origin or the country (or countries) where you have resided for more than one year (certified by diplomatic representation or Portuguese consular office).
 The certificate cannot be older than three months and must be translated into Portuguese;

 - Proof of your tax identification number, or equivalent, of the country of origin, of residence, or fiscal residence;

 - Completion of Application (using the approved model) containing the authorization for consultation of the Portuguese Criminal Registry;

-- Declaration on Commitment to Honor, by which the applicant declares that he will fulfill the minimum quantitative and time requirements (five years) for the investment activity in the National territory;
+- Declaration on Commitment to Honor, by which the applicant declares that he will fulfill the minimum quantitative and time requirements (five years) for the investment activity in Portugal;

 - Present a negative statement debt issued, with a maximum advance of 45 days, by the Tax Authority and Customs and Social Security or, if not possible, declaration of the non-existence of registration with these entities;

 - Receipt of payment of the ARI application analysis fee.